acm-ndsu/Byte-le-2025/docs/_build/html/_sources/getting_started.rst

     python3 -m venv ./
     source ./bin/activate

-this will create a virtual environment for your project and activate, or use, it.
+This will create a virtual environment for your project and activate, or use, it.
 Any other commands can be ran within this environment, including the next one.

 Please run the following command to install the necessary packages to run the game: